 Clyde is a very small town located in the state of North Carolina.
 With a population of 1,301 people and two constituent neighborhoods, Clyde is the 375th largest community in North Carolina.

-Clyde is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clyde is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clyde is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Clyde who work in management occupations (12.64%), office and administrative support (11.37%), and sales jobs (7.90%).

 Clyde is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.